trolster/urcli/README.md

 ## The `token` command

-It's best to renew the token using the token command: `urcli token "your-token"`.
-That also sets the tokens age, so that you don't have to.
-But if you use a token that's older than a few days, the expiry warning might be off, so get a new one every time.
-Be sure to put the token in quotes since they often include dashes.
+You renew your token using the token command: `urcli token "your-token"`.
+That also sets the tokens age, so that it can warn you if the token is about to expire.
+But if you use a token that's older than a few days, the expiry warning might be off, so get a new token every time.

+:information_source: Be sure to put the token in quotes since they often include dashes (`-`) which mess up the command.

 #### Token expiry warning

-The script always shows you how old your token is at the top of the prompt.
+The script always shows you the age of your token at the top of the prompt.
 It will give you a warning when your token is less than 5 days from expiring.
 The text goes from green to red, so it's fairly obvious.

 ## The `money` command